anonymousEROS/AK-ame/README.md

 # AK-ame
 - Beta v2.0
 - Fixed duplications of items with 'reutrn'
+- Can now change order of task according to priority

 ## Mission
 - Our mission is to create an elegant and user-friendly application with a clean UI that empowers users to effortlessly add their daily tasks.
 Upon completion, users can seamlessly remove these tasks from their collection